 These exercises will not only help you with getting organized but are also intended to help you see the divorce from each side’s perspective.
 As the wise Chinese military general, strategist, and philosopher Sun Tzu once said, “If ignorant both of your enemy and yourself, you are certain to be in peril.”
 Know yourself and know your spouse.
 By viewing the situation from both perspectives, you will be better prepared for finding a resolution.

 Following the steps above will be well worth your time.
 You will be in a much better position to face the winter storm of divorce.
-If you have further questions, feel free to contact Diana Telfer at (801)322-2516.
+If you have further questions, feel free to contact our family law professionals at (801)322-2516.